23rd Critics' Choice Awards

-The 23rd Critics' Choice Awards were presented on January 11, 2018 at the Barker Hangar at the Santa Monica Airport, honoring the finest achievements of filmmaking and television programming in 2017.
+The 23rd Critics' Choice Awards were presented on January 11, 2018, at the Barker Hangar at the Santa Monica Airport, honoring the finest achievements of filmmaking and television programming in 2017.
 The ceremony was broadcast on The CW and hosted by Olivia Munn.
 The nominations were announced on December 6, 2017.
-Netflix led with 20 nominations, followed by HBO with 15.
+Netflix led the nominations for television with 20, followed by HBO with 15.
+Big Little Lies won four awards, becoming the biggest television winner of the night and repeating its victory four days prior at the 75th Golden Globe Awards.